Domain Validation Requirements

 What happens when a domain is suspended?

-If your domain is suspended, the name servers will be changed to either of the following:
+If your domain is suspended because the registrant email address was not verified in time, the name servers will be changed to the following:

 Additionally, a message will appear on your website indicating that your domain is suspended:

-However, if your domain is suspended, and you request a new verification email but do not receive it, this is likely because the email services associated with your domain have stopped working due to the suspension.
+However, if your domain is suspended, and you do not receive a verification email, this is likely because the email services associated with your domain have stopped working due to the suspension.
 To resolve this, update the registrant contact information to an active email address.

 Once the contact information has been updated and verified, a new verification email will be automatically sent.
 Click the link in that email to complete the validation process.
 After verifying the email, the domain suspension will be lifted.